DataAnalyticsinStudentHands/SyntheticDataSet/Potential Expansions/USALEEP/README.md

 TX_B.csv is the Abridged Period Life Table File for Texas and was downloaded from the above link.
 This data was used in the R Script to add a life expectancy variable to Sam City.

-The following is an example of calling teh function:
+The following is an example of calling the function:

 Sam_City = getLifeExpectancy(tract, Sam_City, Life_Expectancy_Data)